 - Pepper

-Gravlax can be made from salmon or different types of trouts like rainbow trout.
-Finns love, especially the rainbow trout.
-It is farmed here, and the flesh is a bit firmer and less fatty than salmon.
+Gravlox can be made from salmon or different types of trouts like rainbow trout.
+Finns love, especially the rainbow trout, the flesh is a bit firmer and less fatty than salmon.

 Lox is made from a D-cut file.
-At least here in Finland, this means the salmon filet has the skin on, but the bones, white abdominal membranes, and fins are removed.
-You can see a D-cut file in the picture above.
+This means the salmon fillet has the skin on, but the bones, white abdominal membranes, and fins are removed.
+You can see a D-cut fillet in the picture above.
 This is ¼ of a big salmon bought as a whole.

 Importance of sugar

-When cured with salt, salmon gets quite hard since it loses a lot of liquid.
-Sugar helps it not to feel as hard.
-Sugar helps the fish filet to remain soft.
+When cured with salt, salmon gets quite firm since it loses a lot of liquid.
+Sugar helps it not to feel as firm on the surface but keep a more soft texture.

 Coarse ground sea salt is the traditional one.
 Mountain salts work great for curing, like Himalayan salt and pink salt.